Gas vs electric water heater graphic

 The thermostat panels removed on a electric water heater.

-The thermostat is mounted flush with the water tank in an electric water heater.
-When the thermostat senses the temperature inside the tank has dropped below the pre-determined setting, it’ll send electricity to the heating element.
-The heating element is dropped in the water inside the tank and heats up, similar to an electric stove.
+The thermostat is flush with the water tank in an electric water heater.
+When the thermostat senses the temperature inside the tank has dropped below the pre-determined setting, it will send electricity to the heating element.
+The heating element is dropped in the water inside the tank and heats up, like an electric stove.
 Once the correct temperature is reached, the power is shut off the heating element.

 Gas vs. Electric Water Heaters: Factors to Consider

-Once you’ve determined what kind of heater you’re interested in, you can begin to consider all the other factors that can dictate if you want either a electric or gas water heater.
+Once you have determined what kind of heater you are interested in, you can consider all the other factors that can dictate whether you want an electric or gas water heater.

 Cost of Hardware & Maintenance